Your source for student events and programs taking place online due to COVID-19.

 Multicultural Engagement (OME)

-- Friday, June 5, 6:30 - 8:30pm ET: Drag Bingo featuring Morgan McMichaels.
-Join us for a fun night of PRIDE history with Prof. Melton, bingo with a QUEEN, and prizes!
+- First Fridays.
 We are excited for you to join The Office of Multicultural Engagement & LGBTQIA+ Life for First Fridays this summer.
-Please complete the RSVP to let us know which programs you want to participate in.
+View the schedule and complete the RSVP to let us know which programs you want to participate in.
 We will send you the Zoom Links to join 3 days before the event!
 RSVP here.

 - Current Issues Dialogue.
-During this event held on June 2, students and faculty shared thoughts and feelings about topics from the past 2 months.
+During this event held on June 2, students and faculty shared thoughts and feelings about topics from the past few months.
 Current news issues such as recent protests, social distance withdrawal, COVID-19's impact on underrepresented groups, and other topics were discussed.
-Panelists included: Scott Hancock (History & Africana Studies), Amy Dailey (Health Sciences), Daisy Chebbet (Counseling Services), Hakim Williams (Africana Studies), and others.
+Listen to a Zoom recording of the dialogue event.
+Check out articles, books, and links shared by the panelists.
+Take a brief survey about continuing to connect over the summer and future topic suggestions.

 - The Mercury 2020.
 Check out Gettysburg College’s student run art and literary magazine here from The Cupola.